-I topped the cake with whipped topping (you can use whipped cream but whipped topping holds up better at room or warmer temps and doesn’t deflate like whipped cream), salted caramel sauce which is a great salty-sweet contrast to the sweet elements in the cake, chocolate chips, and Chopped Fisher Pecans.
-So many textures and flavors in every bite.
+I topped this chocolate turtle cake with whipped topping (you can use whipped cream, but whipped topping holds up better at room or warmer temps and doesn’t deflate like whipped cream), salted caramel sauce (which is a great salty-sweet contrast to the sweet elements in the cake), chocolate chips, and Chopped Fisher Pecans.
+So many textures and flavors in every bite!

 I love the sensation of taking a bite of chilled cake on warm days.
 It just hits the spot.